Home Education Courses How You Can Become a Defensive Driver

 Likewise, if a vehicle is on standby to turn across your traffic line, you should lower your speed in advance.
 Thus, if the car withdraws, you’ll manage to halt before hitting it.

-A vital alert is driver flashing lights to allow you in.
-Would you please not take it as a secure sign of withdrawing because the other person has flashed their lights?
+An important alert is a driver flashing light to allow you in.
+Please do not take it as a secure sign of withdrawing because the other person has flashed their lights.
 Make sure you do your checks first before pulling out.
-Keep in mind that you don’t only need to expect the behaviors of cars, but also that of cyclists and pedestrians.
+Remember that you don’t only need to expect the behaviors of cars but also that of cyclists and pedestrians.

 5. Plan ahead

-Familiarizing yourself with what is ahead of you before you even step into your car is very important.
+Familiarizing yourself with what is ahead before stepping into your car is very important.
 Make it a habit to check the climatic conditions.
 If it’s going to be rainy, ensure that you allocate yourself enough time to travel carefully.
 That way, you will avoid the rush feeling during your trip that causes someone to drive faster than they should during lousy weather.

-Exercise caution regarding making tight turns, for instance, when you’re merging on and off of road ramps.
+Exercise caution regarding making tight turns, for instance, when merging on and off-road ramps.
 It would help if you prepared yourself mentally to take turns slowly.
 If possible, follow a traffic line having a shoulder next to it.
-That way, you will have someplace to move it in case of an emergency.
+That way, you will have someplace to move it in an emergency.

 6. Avoid getting distracted

 Using your mobile phone is one of the most disastrous activities.
-This distraction far extends to just listening to loud music, surfing the internet, or going on social media pages.
+This distraction extends to listening to loud music, surfing the internet, or visiting social media pages.
 All of these activities withdraw your attention from the main road.
 Real defensive drivers protect themselves from other drivers: think ahead and anticipate hazards to avoid accidents before they occur.

 It’s always essential to presume that not all drivers pay close attention or steer the wheel as carefully as they should.
-However, your readiness, outlook, and sense of responsibility can have a considerable effect on whether you get to your destination safely or endanger yourself.
+However, your readiness, outlook, and sense of responsibility can considerably affect whether you get to your destination safely or endanger yourself.

 7. Avoid going on the offensive.

-Do not allow other driver’s hostile tendencies to transfer to you.
-Often, traffic rage starts with one individual’s aggressiveness and causes a chain reaction on nearby motorists.
+Do not allow other drivers’ hostile tendencies to transfer to you.
+Often, traffic rage starts with one individual’s aggressiveness and causes a chain reaction among nearby motorists.
 You will be amazed at how frequently things heat up on the road: just because a person is removed and later tries to avenge other drivers.
-Employing all of the above road safety techniques and strategies will guarantee you remain safe on the road.
+The above road safety techniques and strategies will guarantee you remain safe on the road.

 You may also like